Published: 16 Apr 2020

 OAT is also known as Production Acceptance Testing is one of the UAT testing types that helps in assuring whether there is a proper workflow for the software, i.e. its reliability, compatibility, stability, etc.

-In this type of UAT testing, the testing teams are allowed to analyze a few functionalities of the application without knowing the internal code structure.
+In this type of UAT, the testing teams are allowed to analyze a few functionalities of the application without knowing the internal code structure.
 Though black box testing is categorized under functional testing, but it is a part of UAT as it uses the same principles that the user is unaware of the codebase.
 This testing ensures that the software meets the business requirements.

 Businesses are in need of quality software along with faster releases today to beat the competition.
 Software testing is an essential component of the software product development and essentially User Acceptance testing should be taken up by the business or the product owner.

-UAT testing helps in validating whether the developed software is functioning according to the requirements specified and if it meets all the user stories as defined.
+User Acceptance Testing helps in validating whether the developed software is functioning according to the requirements specified and if it meets all the user stories as defined.

 Talk to our experts for more information on UAT testing